jaydenw7823/learning_forthefuture_/minecraft_server.md

 5/18/26:

-  -Friends wanted a different modpack, watched video on how to deactivate the container:
+  -Friends wanted a different modpack, watched video on how to deactivate the container and then install the new modpack:

     -Press stop to stop the server